raivivek/raivivek.github.io/content/science/physics-of-life.md

 <figure>
 <img
     src="/images/simons.png"
-    title="9.30am to 5pm schedule with lots of learning and refreshments!" style="width: 100%; height: auto"/>
+    title="9.30am to 5pm schedule with lots of learning and refreshments!" />
 <figcaption>
-  Seven day schedule of talks and presentations. <a href="https://theory.ncbs.res.in/physlife2017">(Further details)</a>
+  The seven day schedule of talks and presentations. <a href="https://theory.ncbs.res.in/physlife2017">(Further details)</a>
 </figcaption>
 </figure>